 Then, pat the pork chops dry with paper towels and season both sides of each pork chop generously with all of the mixed seasonings.

-Step 2: Cook The Pork Chops
+Step 2: Cook

-Now that the pork chops are seasoned to perfection you can coat a large skillet, cast iron pan, or grill pan with some olive oil and heat it over medium-high heat.
+Now that the pork chops are seasoned to perfection, you can coat a large skillet, cast iron pan, or grill pan with some olive oil and heat it over medium-high heat.

 Then, once the pan and oil are hot, you can add the pork chops to the pan and sear them for 3 minutes on each side to cook through.
 You'll know they're cooked once a meat thermometer is stuck into the center of the thickest part and the internal temperature reaches at least 145°F.